genomematt/xenomapper/README.md

 Xenomapper
 ==========

-Xenomapper is a utility for post processing Bowtie2<sup>1</sup> mapped reads that have been aligned to a primary genome and a secondary genome and binning reads into species specific, multimapping in each species, unmapped and unassigned bins.
+Xenomapper is a utility for post processing Bowtie2 (Langmead, 2012) mapped reads that have been aligned to a primary genome and a secondary genome and binning reads into species specific, multimapping in each species, unmapped and unassigned bins.
 It can be used on single end or paired end sequencing data.
 In paired end data it is assumed both reads come from the same species and evidence of sequence specificity for either read will be used to assign both reads.

 Use cases include xenografts of human cancers in mouse and host pathogen interactions.